Evidence Level

 2

-DHEA on Body Composition — Meta-Analysis
+DHEA on Body Composition — Evidence Synthesis

-Pooled across 11 RCTs.
+Pooled across 11 clinical trials.

 DHEA produced modest reductions in fat mass and modest increases in lean body mass vs placebo.
-Effect sizes small — DHEA is NOT a significant body composition intervention.
+Effect sizes small — DHEA is not a significant body composition intervention.
 Effects more pronounced in older adults with documented low DHEA-S. Younger adults with normal DHEA show minimal benefit.

 3

-Pooled meta-analysis in women.
+Pooled pooled analysis in women.

 DHEA supplementation significantly increased serum estradiol levels in women, with effect more pronounced in postmenopausal women.
-Important clinical relevance: DHEA is functioning as a precursor for both androgens AND estrogens.
-CRITICAL implication: DHEA should NOT be used in hormone-sensitive conditions (breast, ovarian, endometrial cancer history; uterine fibroids; endometriosis) without medical supervision.
+Important clinical relevance: DHEA is functioning as a precursor for both androgens and estrogens.
+Critical implication: DHEA should not be used in hormone-sensitive conditions (breast, ovarian, endometrial cancer history; uterine fibroids; endometriosis) without medical supervision.

 4

 Randomized, double-blind, placebo-controlled trial in 46 individuals (23 men, 23 women) aged 45-65 with major or minor depression of midlife onset.
 DHEA 90-450 mg/day vs placebo for 6 weeks.
-(Schmidt et al. 2005, JAMA Psychiatry)
+(JAMA Psychiatry)

 46 midlife-onset depression patients (45-65 years).

 DHEA significantly reduced depression scores (Hamilton Depression Rating Scale, BDI) vs placebo.
 Approximately 50% achieved response (50% reduction) vs ~20% placebo.
 Effects emerged within 3 weeks.
-Important small but well-designed trial supporting DHEA as a potential adjunctive consideration in midlife depression — though has NOT supplanted standard antidepressants in guidelines.
+Important small but well-designed trial supporting DHEA as a potential adjunctive consideration in midlife depression — though has not supplanted standard antidepressants in guidelines.

 5